Artificial Intelligence and Human Rights

 In housing, there are several automated decision-making systems used: facial recognition and other biometric collection and analysis; algorithms deciding if someone is financially able to pay a mortgage or rent; profiles collected from opaque sources and combined into “trustworthiness” reports, and other instances of scoring and screening.

-For biometric identification, The No Biometric Barriers Housing Act was introduced in 2019 by Senator Booker (D-NJ), and Congresswomen Yvette D. Clarke (D-NY), Ayanna Pressley (D-MA) and Rashida Tlaib (D-MI) and would prohibit the usage of facial and biometric recognition in most federally funded public housing and direct the Department of Housing and Urban Development (HUD) to submit a report to Congress about the impact of the technology on it’s tenants.
+For biometric identification, The No Biometric Barriers Housing Act has been repeatedly introduced in Congress by Senator Booker (D-NJ), and Congresswomen Yvette D. Clarke (D-NY), Ayanna Pressley (D-MA), and Rashida Tlaib (D-MI).
+If passed, this act would prohibit the usage of facial and biometric recognition in most federally funded public housing and direct the Department of Housing and Urban Development (HUD) to submit a report to Congress about the impact of the technology on its tenants.

-For screening tools, they are used by landlords and housing authorities to help make decisions about whether to accept a tenant’s rent application.
+AI screening tools used by landlords and housing authorities to help make decisions about whether to accept a tenant’s rent application are frequently biased or riddled with errors.
 Companies who offer tenant screening tools collect, store, and select records for housing providers to use in evaluating tenants.
 These tenant screening reports often contain errors and misleading information, and there is little oversight of the companies’ record collection or matching practices.
-There are three major sources of error for tenant screening reports: lack of information in the records, record matching errors, and failure to update records databases.
-First, court records often lack enough information to accurately be matched to individuals.
-Second, screening reports continually match records to the wrong applicants.
-Companies may use overbroad search and matching practices, which lead to reports that contain records belonging to the wrong person.
-Frequently, these companies match records only based on first and last name, which can match a record to a different person.
-Third, these companies can collect or use outdated records, which do not accurately reflect updates to cases such as dismissals or sealing.
+These errors may be due to lack of information in the records, record matching errors, and failure to update records databases.
+Regardless of reason, the consequences of these AI system errors are devastating for those impacted.

 AI Procurement

-With government agencies using a larger and more sophisticated array of AI tools, AI procurement has become one popular path toward more oversight into government use of AI.
+With government agencies using a larger and more sophisticated array of AI tools, AI procurement has become a popular path toward more oversight into government AI use.
 In 2024, for example, the federal Office of Management and Budget released Memo M-24-18, outlining federal government-wide policies for procuring AI systems, and California released its own state procurement guidelines for generative AI systems.

 For more information on the challenges surrounding government use of procured AI systems and the potential for AI procurement reform, see EPIC’s 2023 report, Outsourced & Automated.